The Additional Contributions Tax-Sheltered

 system.
 Eligible employees can obtain supplemental tax-deferred

-annuities with outside investment carriers on the same basis and
+annuities with outside investment providers on the same basis and

-with the same carriers as currently available to members of the Alternate Benefit Program (ABP).
+with the same providers as currently available to members of the Alternate Benefit Program (ABP).

 To be considered eligible, you must